 A "daina" or "tautas dziesma" is a traditional Latvian form of music and poetry.
 Latvian dainas often feature drone vocal styles and pre-Christian themes and legends, and can be accompanied by musical instruments such as the Baltic psalteries (kokles).
 Dainas tend to be very short (usually four-liners).
 Lyrically, dainas concern themselves with native mythology and traditional festivals but, in contrast to most similar forms, do not have any legendary heroes.
 Compilation of dainas is called "Dainu skapis" and is included in the UNESCO Memory of the World register.

 Riga or Rīga in Latvian is the biggest metropolis in the Baltics.
-It perfectly blends timeless tradition and cutting edge modern city life.
+It perfectly blends timeless traditions and cutting edge modern city life.
 Our capital is vibrant cosmopolitan city.
 Lonely Planet notes that "like all northerners, it is quiet and reserved on the outside, but there is some powerful chemistry going on inside its hip bars, modern arts centers, and in the kitchens of its cool experimental restaurants".
 Riga is former Hanza city sometimes described as the Paris of the North.
 Riga is also a capital of Art Nouveau architecture.
 Standing next to a gulf named after itself, Riga is a short drive from sea resort city Jūrmala.
 Jūrmala has its own charming wooden style original architecture blended with modern private houses.
 Both cities are rich with parks and forests and therefore very green.
 Most stunningly both cities have beautiful white-sand easy to reach beaches.
 If you are craving solitude and a pristine environment, gorgeous sea dunes and blueberry-filled forests, begin in Daugavgrīva beach in the Riga city itself or right outside the city's boundaries.
 Should you wish to explore Riga from a different perspective, jump on a canoe and go for an adventure in the city channel, the River Daugava.
 You can even rent a canoe to go to the Riga harbor.

 We have four pronounced seasons here in Latvia.
-Each and every season here comes with its own distinct benefits.
+Each and every season comes with its own distinct benefits.
 For many visitors, this offers the opportunity to make several visits a year, and enjoy distinctly different experiences.
 Travelers visiting Latvia can enjoy a real winter with subzero temperatures and snow, spring floods and boating during that time, warm summers, and truly colorful autumns.

 The winter in Latvia usually lasts from December to the beginning of March.
 Air temperature can fluctuate from +5 degrees Celsius all the way down to -30 degrees.
 During last years, however, Global warming has brought its effects here as well.
 The winters have become milder with higher temperatures and less snow.
+The coldest and snowiest months are January and February.

 The spring may begin already at the end of February or as late as in late April, and the spring season lasts until the beginning of June.
 The average air temperature in spring is 0 to +15 degrees, sometimes more and rarely less.